Vogue Summer School NYC FAQ

 I have been accepted, how do I enroll?

 All admitted students must complete an Enrollment Form and submit a nonrefundable initial payment of $1500 per course to guarantee their place in Vogue Summer School.
 Students and parents will be sent an acceptance email containing a link to complete the form and select the course(s) they would like to attend.
-At the end of the form, the system will prompt you to submit your first payment.
+At the end of the form, the system will prompt you to submit your first payment and enroll.

 After my application is submitted, can I change it?